Location

 Program Description

-Designed to serve majors from many different disciplines, JMU’s East Africa Field School incorporates extensive travel, homestays, lectures/class discussions, readings, and a variety of other assignments into studies of Swahili and human-environment interactions.
+Designed to serve majors from different disciplines, JMU’s East Africa Field School incorporates extensive travel, homestays, lectures/class discussions, readings, and a variety of other assignments into studies of Swahili and human-environment interactions.

 All students are required to take six credit hours of Swahili language at the appropriate level (beginner to advanced options are available) and six credit hours of “Human-Environment Interactions and Perspectives on Development” (abridged as “HEI”), totaling 12 credit hours.
 HEI provides breadth and depth of understanding for how “Kenya” and “Tanzania” came to be, as well as connects with the Swahili courses.

-• Human-Environment Interactions – dimensions of rural life, impacts of major cities, varied land uses and pressures on the land and water bodies, use and potential of renewables
+- diversity of cultures in East Africa, impacts of colonialism, meanings of post-colonialism, education and ways of “knowing,” nationalism, development, dimensions of rural life, impacts of major cities, varied land uses and pressures on the land and water bodies, use and potential of renewables

 And, those themes allow us to pursue the following course objectives:

-• identifying key geographical features
+- identifying key geographical features

-• identifying and analyzing socio-cultural, political, and economic patterns and practices in East Africa
+- identifying and analyzing socio-cultural, political, and economic patterns and practices in East Africa

-• discussing and contextualizing prominent individuals and groups
+- discussing and contextualizing prominent individuals and groups

-• applying a political ecology framework to:
+- applying a political ecology framework to:

-• understand how social and physical aspects of environmental and development issues have interrelated in East Africa
+- understand how social and physical aspects of environmental and development issues have interrelated in East Africa

-• study ideals of “sustainability” and limitations of practices with a focus on energy, water, food, and appropriate technology
+- study ideals of “sustainability” and limitations of practices with a focus on energy, water, food, and “appropriate technology”

-• understand ways in which individual and group identities are constructed, maintained, contested, altered
+- understand ways in which individual and group identities are constructed, maintained, contested, altered

-• Kiswahili at appropriate level (3 credit hours)
+- Kiswahili at appropriate level (3 credit hours)

-• East Africa: Human-Environment Interactions and Perspectives on Development, Part I (3 credit hours)
+- East Africa: Human-Environment Interactions and Perspectives on Development, Part I (3 credit hours)

-• Kiswahili at appropriate level (3 credit hours)
+- Kiswahili at appropriate level (3 credit hours)

-• East Africa: Human-Environment Interactions and Perspectives on Development, Part II (3 credit hours)
+- East Africa: Human-Environment Interactions and Perspectives on Development, Part II (3 credit hours)

 This part of the program involves extensive travels to explore case studies in human-environment interactions, as analyzed through the guiding framework of political ecology.
 Part II includes analyzing different kinds of protected areas; learning about development, conservation, and sustainability in a variety of locales; experiencing homestays with different rural agriculturist and pastoralist communities; and more.